Slalom skiing: Course

 A course is constructed by laying out a series of gates, formed by alternating pairs of red and blue poles.
 The skier must pass between the two poles forming the gate, with the tips of both skis and the skier's feet passing between the poles.
 A course has 55 to 75 gates for men and 40 to 60 for women.
 The vertical drop for a men's course is 180 to 220 m and measures slightly less for women.
 The gates are arranged in a variety of configurations to challenge the competitor.

-Because the offsets are relatively small in slalom, ski racers take a fairly direct line and often knock the poles out of the way as they pass, which is known as blocking.
-(The main blocking technique in modern slalom is cross-blocking, in which the skier takes such a tight line and angulates so strongly that he or she is able to block the gate with the outside hand.)
-Racers employ a variety of protective equipment, including shin pads, hand guards, helmets and face guards.

 Clearing the gates

 Traditionally, bamboo poles were used for gates, the rigidity of which forced skiers to maneuver their entire body around each gate.
 In the early 1980s, rigid poles were replaced by hard plastic poles, hinged at the base.
 The hinged gates require, according to FIS rules, only that the skis and boots of the skier go around each gate.

 The new gates allow a more direct path down a slalom course through the process of cross-blocking or shinning the gates.
 Cross-blocking is a technique in which the legs go around the gate with the upper body inclined toward, or even across, the gate; in this case the racer's outside pole and shinguards hit the gate, knocking it down and out of the way.
 Cross-blocking is done by pushing the gate down with the arms, hands, or shins.
 By 1989, most of the top technical skiers in the world had adopted the cross-block technique.

+If both feet and ski tips have not crossed the gate line, a fault is committed.
+This could be due to a straddle or other factors.